yashmor31/GDTC_Hack-In/README.md

 4. Push it to your forked repository.
 5. Create Pull Request and we will take care of the rest.

+Project Guidelines :
+The project is all about developing an icecream store application in which a store owner can perform different jobs as well as it will also act as a digital catalogue for customers which will give them different features such as ordering icecream of their choice.
+A shop owner or admin can perform specific operations with the help of application like :
+1) Update daily stock
+2) Review daily stock
+3) Check number of orders placed.
+Though i have tried to provide a good interface to the project

+This is a basic store application which will help you know basic concepts of OOPS as well as make you understand different concepts of DBMS as well.

+Hope you will enjoy working on this project.
+Softwares : NetBeans IDE,MySql

 # Github Cheat Sheet:

 https://education.github.com/git-cheat-sheet-education.pdf